-It's true: Many people believe they do not need a last will and testament.
-Although most people believe they need to have a will, they put it off for tomorrow.
+Although most people believe they need to have a last will and testament, they procrastinate and put it off for tomorrow.
 But what if tomorrow doesn't come?
 Let's say you are in a tragic accident and you are killed instantly.
 If you die without a will, what happens to your assets?

 Dying Intestate: Tennessee's Involvement in Estate Property